Cyborgscode/Personal-Voice-Assistent/README.txt

 Any time you see a "|" it seperates AND-connected keywords:

-"you|succeed|will" can be any combination of those words, but they ALL need to be in the spoken sentence to have a match.
+"you|succeed|will" can be any combination of those words, but they ALL need to be in the spoken sentence to have a positive match.
 In case the cmd has an optional part like this:

 command:"i|want|to|listen","PLAYAUDIO","add|it"